'The Nazi-Hunters': How a slap in the face brought about justice | DW | 10.05.2021

 In addition to telling the tale of this historic event,Bresson and Dorange's novel is also a love story between a German Protestant and a French Jew, and thus tells the tale of an intimate Franco-German relationship at a time when relations between the countries were fraught.

-"What I liked most was their relationship: a German and a Jew, that's not common," says author Bresson, who has already written a biography of Simone Veil.
+"What I liked most was their relationship: a German and a Jew, that's not common," said author Bresson, who has already written a biography of Simone Veil, a former French minister who survived the Holocaust.
 "They teamed up to find killers of Jewish victims.
 They just wanted truth and justice."

 The love story of the Klarsfeld couple is woven into the graphic novel.
 Considering the cautious political rapprochement between Germany and France after 1945, such a relationship was unusual between a Protestant German woman and a French Jew.
 Beate said she was warmly received in her husband's family.
 "My mother-in-law had studied in Germany," she told DW.
 "She loved Germans very much and had no prejudice against me at all."

 At the time, Klarsfeld was working at the Franco-German Youth Office as a secretary.
 Her slap put an end to that career — she was dismissed from her job.
 Yet her act went into the history books.
-In 1975, a law obliging the Federal Republic to bring Nazi criminals to justice was passed by the German Bundestag.
-It remains in force today and is known as the "Lex Klarsfeld."
+In 1975, a law obliging West Germany to bring Nazi criminals to justice was passed by the Bundestag, the German parliament.
+It remains in force to this day and is known as the "Lex Klarsfeld."

 The Klarsfelds have also received numerous awards for their activism work.
-UNESCO designated the Klarsfelds as "Honorary Ambassadors and Special Envoys for Education about the Holocaust and the Prevention of Genocide" in 2015 and they have been given Germany's prestigious Federal Cross of Merit and France's Legion of Honour.
+UNESCO designated the Klarsfelds as "Honorary Ambassadors and Special Envoys for Education about the Holocaust and the Prevention of Genocide" in 2015, and they have been given Germany's prestigious Federal Cross of Merit and France's Legion of Honor.

 The Greens have recorded their best polls in history, surpassing the ruling conservatives.
 The development sparked accusations that the party's candidate for chancellor, Annalena Baerbock, lacks experience.